software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > "It's great that we can now add and list the reading recommendations!
 But, after adding many recommendations it gets really hard to find the right kind of recommendations from the list.
 >
-> It would nice if the reading recommendation list would display the date and time when the recommendations was added.
+> It would nice if the reading recommendation list would display the date when the recommendations was added.
 This way, the user would know how old the recommendation is.
 >
 > To better organize the reading recommendations, it would be useful to be able to add different categories, like "Programming tutorials" or "Video game news".
 User should be able to add a category using a form.
 There should also be a page that lists all the added categories.
 >